 When closing the feedback loop, speed is also of the utmost importance.
 It is important that dissatisfied customers are forwarded directly to the right contact point.
-In many NPS surveys, a score from 0 to 6 automatically results in an option where detractors can click on whether they want to be contacted by customer service afterwards.
+In many NPS surveys, a score from 0 to 6 automatically results in an option where detractors can click on whether they want to be contacted by customer service afterward.

-Customer service in "real time" also plays a major role.
+Customer service in "real-time" also plays a major role.
 Too long waiting times and delays make up a large part of customer complaints.
-Customer feedback should therefore be seen more as an ongoing dialogue and not based on a one-off reaction.
-With NPS platforms such as zenloop, customer feedback can be given directly and in real time to the responsible stakeholders in the company via slack or e-mail alerts, for example.
+Customer feedback should, therefore, be seen more as an ongoing dialogue and not based on a one-off reaction.
+With NPS platforms such as zenloop, customer feedback can be given directly and in real-time to the responsible stakeholders in the company via slack or e-mail alerts, for example.

 The final phase of the survey is also crucial to successfully close the feedback loop and to give customers sufficient appreciation.
 For example, the survey should always end with a thank you message directly in the same survey window or a simple thank you letter by e-mail after the evaluation has been sent.

 But "Closing the loop" does not only mean to appease detractors.
 It also means that promoters (i.e. the supporters), who are to be seen as brand ambassadors, are kept active.
 Ultimately, the success of any company depends on them.

 For example, when a service or product is recommended to a friend, promoters can be offered attractive customer loyalty programs, such as special benefits (e.g. in the form of discounts or credits).
 In addition, birthday surprises or special offers for customer anniversaries are also suitable for maintaining promoters' satisfaction.